clementonsong/TabCorpTest/README.md

 THE APPLICATION.PROPERTIES files is kept as is I used during development

-# Before running the transaction request from a REST client, please make sure zookeeper and kafka server are started first(Zookeeper First)
+# Before running the transaction request from a REST client, please make sure zookeeper and kafka server are started (start Zookeeper first)

 PRE ASSUMPTIONS: There are 4 tables that need to be created in separate databases create these Databases in MYSQL: customer_db, product_db, order_db, auth_db Create these Tables: customers, products, orders, users

-For the tables customers and products - PREPOPULATE with PRODUCT AND CUSTOMER DATA
+For the tables customers and products - PREPOPULATE with PRODUCT AND CUSTOMER DATA as given in the Challenge (orders and users table get populated as the application runs)

-** A DDL DML file (DDLDMLTabCorp.sql) is placed for easy setup in the root project
+** SCHEMA: SQL scripts (DDLDML.sql) are placed for easy DB setup in the root directory

-# JWT Secret Key and Expiration
+** JWT Secret Key and Expiration (already present in the appplicaiton.properties of AuthMicroservice and Transaction Microservice) jwt.secret=VGhlU2VjcmV0S2V5TWFyMjAyNUZvckNsZW1lbnRUaG9tYXNDb2RpbmdQcm9qZWN0cw== jwt.expirationMs=3600000
-jwt.secret=VGhlU2VjcmV0S2V5TWFyMjAyNUZvckNsZW1lbnRUaG9tYXNDb2RpbmdQcm9qZWN0cw==
-jwt.expirationMs=3600000

-# THIS key is a Base64-encoded version of TheSecretKeyMar2025ForClementThomasCodingProjects
+# THIS above key is a Base64-encoded version of 'TheSecretKeyMar2025ForClementThomasCodingProjects'

-## Under each microservice's resources folder update the application.properties in each microservice with your MySQL credentials.
+## Under each microservice's resources folder update the application.properties with your MySQL credentials. (already has development settings I used)

-## API SECURITY is for now introduced ONLY in TransactionMicroservice which uses the JWT authentication provided from AuthMicroserice.
+## API SECURITY is for now introduced ONLY in TransactionMicroservice's REPORT API which uses the JWT authentication provided from AuthMicroserice.

 How AUTH Microservice works:
 ============================
 There are 2 APIs in AuthMicroservice
 1) POST /auth/register - Register a new user account in TABCORP servers
+Content-Type: application/json

 SAMPLE REQUEST: